Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Comparative Study

 \section{Comparative Study}

 Section~\ref{sec:Unfolding} presented a set of design approaches and concrete methodologies for converting iterative optimizers into deep unfolded \ac{ml} architectures.
+Many deep unfolded architectures (particularly those incorporating neural modules within each iteration) can be viewed as end-to-end trained \acp{dnn}~\cite{simon2019rethinking, janjuvsevic2022cdlnet} with a specific, algorithm-inspired architecture.
+Nonetheless, the deep unfolding paradigm itself is broader, being defined by the systematic transformation of an iterative optimization algorithm into a structured trainable model whose intermediate representations retain an explicit algorithmic interpretation.

-While all these methods originate from iterative optimization, they notably vary in their strengths, requirements, and implications.
+The reviewed deep unfolding methods all originate from iterative optimization, still, they notably vary in their strengths, requirements, and implications.
 To highlight the interplay between the approaches and provide an understanding of how practitioners should prioritize one approach over the others, we next provide a comparative study.
 We divide this study into two parts: we first present a {\em qualitative comparison}, which pinpoints the conceptual differences between the approaches in light of the identified desired properties and challenges listed in Table~\ref{tab:myProsConsSummary}.
 We then detail a {\em quantitative study} for a representative scenario of iterative optimization based on the \ac{rpca} objective to capture the regimes in which each approach is expected to be preferable.